What can you do during your visit?

 Are you interested in playing music in college?
 At Grinnell, all music department offerings (including free weekly lessons!) are available to all students, regardless of major.
 And our music department offers 13 faculty-led ensembles covering a wide variety of musical styles from around the world!
 During your visit to campus, you are more than welcome to shadow a few minutes or the entirety of a music rehearsal with the Grinnell Jazz Ensemble, Grinnell Singers, or the Grinnell Symphony Orchestra.

 Interested in the theatre arts?
 Come and see Grinnell theatre and dance in person!
-We invite you to observe a rehearsal of one of our main-stage Fall semester shows at Grinnell: Seamus Heaney's Burial at Thebes; or Dance Ensemble's Lilith.
-If you are interested in acting, dancing, choreographing, directing, writing, set design, light, sound, costume construction, or stage management while you are in college, this is an opportunity you don't want to miss!
-Theatre rehearsals begin at 7 p.m., Sunday through Thursday, in the Bucksbaum Center for the Arts in Roberts Theatre; dance rehearsals are from 4:30–6:30 p.m., Monday through Thursday in the Bucksbaum Dance Studio.
+We invite you to observe a rehearsal of one of our main-stage spring semester shows at Grinnell: Red Velvet directed by Lesley Delmenico (January, February, and March) and Dance Nation directed by Irma Mayorga (March and April), or Dance Ensemble’s Two Feet and Ready to Explore.
+If you are interested in acting, dancing, choreographing, directing, writing, set design, light, sound, costume construction, or stage management while you are in college, this is an opportunity you don’t want to miss!
+Theatre rehearsals begin at 7 p.m., Sunday through Thursday, in the Bucksbaum Center for the Arts in Roberts Theatre; dance rehearsals are from 4:30–6:30 p.m., Tuesday and Thursday in the Bucksbaum Center for the Arts Dance Studio, Room 181.

 Want to meet a faculty member, athletic coach, music director, or someone else on campus?
 Let us know and we’ll do our best to arrange it.
 If the person you’d like to meet with is unavailable, we will at least make sure that you’re able to connect with them via email.
 Check out our academic programs, as well as the faculty in each department.
 Faculty appointments are not available during the summer, or during mid-semester and final exam weeks, breaks and holidays, or weekends.

 We highly recommend that all prospective students and their families attend an information session (1 hour) followed by a campus tour (1 hour).
-If you are unable to attend both the information session and campus tour, please contact the Office of Admission at firstname.lastname@example.org or 641-269-3600.
+If you are unable to attend both the information session and campus tour, please contact the Office of Admission, 641-269-3600.
 Please register for your visit at least 48 hours in advance of your desired visit date.

 Visit activities are limited by your class year and by Grinnell College’s examination periods, breaks, and holidays.
 Our interactive registration shows you your options, and the Academic Break Calendar provides a list of dates during which visit activities may be limited.